aperveyev/booru_yolo/README.md

   ~ scene scale (by biggest or average head size) and depth (by smallest/biggest head size) <br>
   ~ relative and absolute characters positions, detected/implied interactions <br>
 - calculate IOU on equivalent objects of structurally comparable images so search for "similar composition" <br>
-- compare and/or combine results for several models/versions with the same input <br>
+- compare and/or merge results for several models/versions with the same input <br>

 Attention picker (for aa09 model), more examples [here](images09aa) <br>
 <br>